vekatze/neut/book/src/how-to-execute-types.md

 let env      = cls[1]; // get the pointer to the environment let label    = cls[2]; // get the label to the function

-let env-clone = env-type(1, env); // copy the environment using the type of it
+let env-clone = env-type(1, env); // copy the environment using its type

 // allocate new memory region for our new closure let new-ptr = malloc(mul-int(3, word-size));